Chemistry (CHEM)

 CHEM 7620 X-ray I

-An introduction to the theory and practice of structure determination by X-ray crystallography.
-Topics discussed include point group and space group symmetry, structure factor theory, data collection methods and a survey of solution methods.
-The course culminates with a series of real-world structure determinations worked through in-class using the XSeed program package.
+An introduction to the theory and practice of small molecule structure determination by X-ray crystallography.
+Topics discussed include point group and space group symmetry, structure factor theory, data collection methodology and a survey of solution methods.
+The course will include case studies of real-world structure determinations and interpreting X-ray structures.

 Fall or Spring